Will you get in? 2024 BC Chances Calculator | CampusReel

 Will I get into BC with a 3.5 GPA?

-Assuming you have the same GPA as an average admitted student, you have an 33% chance of getting accepted at Boston College (BC)
+Assuming you have the same GPA as an average admitted student, you have an 50% chance of getting accepted at Bridgewater College

 -